 Seniors who rent may be at even greater risk for housing challenges than those who own, due to income differences between these groups.
-The largest proportion of senior households who rent make 0%-30% of AMI, while the largest proportion of senior households who are homeowners falls in the income group Greater than 100% of AMI.
+Eighty-two percent of the seniors who rent (629 households) were extremely or very low-income, earning less than 50% of the AMI.
+Whereas the largest proportion of senior households who are homeowners (35%) falls in the income group greater than 100% of AMI.
+Like all lower income residents, many older adult residents may be facing overpayment problems or are unable to find affordable rental units at all.

-FIGURE A-10: SENIOR HOUSEHOLDS BY INCOME AND TENURE
+FIGURE A-11: SENIOR HOUSEHOLDS BY INCOME AND TENURE